melanieharo22/cse15l-lab-reports/labreport4.md

 command was used previously so instead of typing out the entire command, I used the up arrow to save me some time.
 I then typed <up><up><up><up><enter> so that I can compile ListExamplesTests.java. <br />
 After that, I typed <up><up><up><enter> to run the ListExamplesTests.java file java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests <br />

-This is what it looked liked when the tests succeeded after the code was fixed <br />
+This is what it looked liked when the tests succeeded after the code was fixed
  ![Image](junit-tests-working.jpg) <br />

 After that, this is how I committed and pushed the resulting change to my Github account.
-I did this by typing git commit -am lab7 <br />
+I did this by typing git commit -am lab7
  ![image](git-commit-slay.jpg) <br />

 You can see that I committed and pushed the change to my Github account.